Building a Bug Out Bag (also called a BOB) is one of the essential steps to prepare for disaster and increase your chances of survival.

 Avoiding Duplicate Items in Your BOBs

 As I mentioned before, one of the benefits of bugging out with the family is that you can carry more gear.
-Since you only need 1 of certain items, you can also significantly reduce the load of each of your BOBs, which will increase your mobility.
+Since you only need 1 of certain items, you can also significantly reduce the load of each of your BOBs, increasing your mobility.

 Here are some Bug Out Bag items you only need ONE of:

-- Tarp or tent (but you’ll want a larger one for the family; read survival uses for a tarp)
+- Tarp or tent (but you’ll want a larger one for the family; read tent vs tarp)

 - First Aid Kit (but have extra bandages and moleskin for blisters; read what to put in your first aid kit)